SAKryukov/microtonal-fabric/article/multitouch/article.md

     enable: false
 }

-{title}Multitouch Support for Ten-Finger Playing and More
+{title}Multitouch Support for Ten-Finger Playing

 [*Sergey A Kryukov*](https://www.SAKryukov.org)

 Microtonal Fabric uses multitouch screen support for the musical keyboards.

+???

 <!-- <h2>Contents</h2> is not Markdown element, just to avoid adding it to TOC -->
 <!-- change style in next line <ul> to <ul style="list-style-type: none"> -->